oven-sh/bun/README.md

 | BUN_CONFIG_SKIP_LOAD_LOCKFILE    | Don’t load a lockfile                                         |
 | BUN_CONFIG_SKIP_INSTALL_PACKAGES | Don’t install any packages                                    |

 bun always tries to use the fastest available installation method for the target platform.
 On macOS, that’s `clonefile` and on Linux, that’s `hardlink`.
 You can change which installation method is used with the `--backend` flag.
-When unavailable or on error, `clonefile` and `hardlink` fallsback to a platform-specific implementation of copying files.
+When unavailable or on error, `clonefile` and `hardlink` falls back to a platform-specific implementation of copying files.

 bun stores installed packages from npm in `~/.bun/install/cache/${name}@${version}`.
 Note that if the semver version has a `build` or a `pre` tag, it is replaced with a hash of that value instead.
 This is to reduce the chances of errors from long file paths, but unfortunately complicates figuring out where a package was installed on disk.

 When the `node_modules` folder exists, before installing, bun checks if the `"name"` and `"version"` in `package/package.json` in the expected node_modules folder matches the expected `name` and `version`.
 This is how it determines whether it should install.
-It uses a custom JSON parser which stops parsing as soon as it finds `"name"` and `"version"`.
+It uses a custom JSON parser that stops parsing as soon as it finds `"name"` and `"version"`.

 When a `bun.lockb` doesn’t exist or `package.json` has changed dependencies, tarballs are downloaded & extracted eagerly while resolving.